Land assessment averaging gives property owners temporary tax relief by phasing in tax increases due to changes in land values set by BC Assessment.

 Since 2015, the City of Vancouver has used targeted land assessment averaging to calculate property taxes as recommended by the Property Tax Policy Review Commission in 2014.
-We plan to transition from three-year to five-year targeted averaging in 2019.
+We transitioned from three to five year targeted averaging in 2019.

 Under targeted averaging, only properties facing significant year-over-year increases in property values above a certain threshold ("hot" properties) will be eligible for averaging.

 For eligible "hot" properties, the program calculates property taxes for the City and other taxing authorities using an average of the assessed land value for the current and prior four years, plus their current assessed improvement value.